akeneo/pim-helpcenter/content/md/products-super-power/restore-a-product.md

 ee-only: true
 ---

-# Some concrete use case
+# Some concrete use cases

 ## A very simple use case